linebender/druid/druid/examples/readme.md

 ```
 cargo run --example async_event
 ```
 Demonstrates receiving data from some outside source, and updating the UI in response.
-This is similar to [blocking function](##Blocking Function) but here the data source is fully independent, and runs for the lifetime of the program.
+This is similar to [blocking function](#Blocking Function) but here the data source is fully independent, and runs for the lifetime of the program.

-## Blocking Functions
+## Blocking Function
 ```
-cargo run --example blocking_functions
+cargo run --example blocking_function
 ```
 Sometimes you need to fetch some data from disk or from the internet, but you should never block the UI thread with long running operations!
 Instead you should run this task in a separate thread, and have it send you the data as it arrives.
-This is very similar to [async event](##Async Event) except the event is initiated by the main thread.
+This is very similar to [async event](#Async Event) except the event is initiated by the main thread.

 ## Cursor
 ```
-cargo run --example cursor
+cargo run --example cursor --features="image png"
 ```
 This example demonstrates how to set the cursor icon, and how to use a custom cursor.